![]() | Bateworld Member |

 Thankfully, none of that happened.
 A few dozen people saw the image, but only three people reacted with a message.
 One thought I was posting a joke meme (“This can’t be real, can it?”) while someone else said they “learned something new today.”
 I responded to both messages (“yes, it’s real!” and “yeah, it’s been going on for years!”), but nothing much came from that.

-Oh well, at least the seed of conversation was planet.
-And maybe someday it’ll grow into something more.
-If not, there’s always next year!
+Oh well, at least the seed of conversation was planted.
+Someday it’ll grow into something more.
+If not, there’s always next year and, well, a daily opportunity to spread the joy of MM one bate at a time!

 —

 Matt is a professional writer based in the San Francisco area.
-You can find him on Bateworld as “nudismomateo” or on Twitter at @nudistmattguy
+You can find him on Bateworld as “nudismomateo” or on Twitter at @NudismoMateoXXX

 How quickly we forget about Elders, I agree it’s a shame that masturbation (well, in my era) was never even mentioned in sex ed classes back in the 70’s.
 Think it was a semester long class and I do recall it required parental signature in order to take the class.
 I seem to recall it was more of an anatomy class than about sex.
 I’ve never shared with sex partners that I’m a masturbator nor could I ever imagine sharing that bit of info on social media.